Dow drops 1,500 as US stock market leads a worldwide sell-off following Trump’s tariff shock - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 Such a hit would be so frightening that it “makes one’s rational mind regard the possibility of them sticking as low,” according to Bhanu Baweja and other strategists at UBS.

 Wall Street had long assumed Trump would use tariffs merely as a tool for negotiations with other countries, rather than as a long-term policy.
-But Wednesday’s announcement may suggest Trump sees tariffs more as helping to solve an ideological goal – wresting manufacturing jobs back to the United States, for example – than just an opening bet in a poker game.
+But Wednesday’s announcement may suggest Trump sees tariffs more as helping to solve an ideological goal than just an opening bet in a poker game.
+Trump on Wednesday talked about wresting manufacturing jobs back to the United States, a process that could take years.

 One wild card is that the Federal Reserve could cut interest rates in order to support the economy.
 That’s what it had been doing late last year before pausing in 2025.
 Lower interest rates help by making it easier for U.S. companies and households to borrow and spend.

 The Fed may have less freedom to move than it would like, though.
 While lower rates can goose the economy, they can also push upward on inflation.
-And worries are already worsening about inflation because of tariffs, with U.S. households in particular bracing for sharp increases.
-The Fed has no good tool to fix what’s called “stagflation,” where the economy stagnates and inflation stays high.
+And worries are already worsening about that because of tariffs, with U.S. households in particular bracing for sharp increases in their bills.

-The economy at the moment is still growing, of course.
-A report on Thursday said fewer U.S. workers applied for unemployment benefits last week in the latest signal that the job market remains OK overall.
-Economist had been expecting to see an uptick in joblessness, and the job market has been the linchpin keeping the economy out of recession.
+The U.S. economy at the moment is still growing, of course.
+A report on Thursday said fewer U.S. workers applied for unemployment benefits last week.
+Economist had been expecting to see an uptick in joblessness, and a relatively solid job market has been the linchpin keeping the economy out of recession.

 A separate report said activity for U.S. transportation, finance and other businesses in the services industry grew last month.
 But the growth was weaker than expected, and businesses gave a mixed picture of how they see conditions playing out.